loeiten/IN2140/notes/Registers.md

 Further, one should uncheck the `Intel asm syntax` to get syntax more in line with what shown in the course.

+One could also do an `objdump -d` on either the object file or the binary to see the assembly

 ## Sources

 [Register purpose](https://en.wikipedia.org/wiki/X86#Purpose)